-Our compensation program provides substantial variable compensation opportunities, with adequate levels of fixed compensation ("variable compensation" refers to opportunities that are directly linked to the performance of the Company or the value of Renasant stock).
+• To align our compensation practices • To drive positive operational and • To provide total compensation that with the delivery of shareholder performance results using significant performance-based awards is substantial enough to act as a retention device value performance-based awards retention device the value of Renasant stock).
 We use variable compensation to address shareholder alignment and to drive our financial results; fixed compensation is used to address the predictable and recurring financial needs of our executives.
 The table below provides more information about the structure of our program.